Waaal/BobaOS/doc/driver/disk_ata_pio.md

 ### Read
+First check if the BSY bit is clear.

 We can put the disk controller in read mode by sending 0x20 to the command register (0x1F7).
 When we send 0x20 to the command register, we need to make sure that all the other values, LBA and Total number of sectors are in there appropriate register.
-But bevore we do this we should make sure that the BSY bit is clear.

 After we send the command, the command register turns into the Status register.
 Now we need to read from the Status register port.
 If the DRQ bit is set we can read the data.

 We read from the Data register (0x1F0) 2 bytes at a time.